neuroquery/pubget/README.md

 ## Optional step: running a NeuroSynth meta-analysis

-This step is executed by the `nqdc fit_neurosynth` command.
+This step is executed by the `pubget fit_neurosynth` command.
 When running the full pipeline it is optional: we must use the `--fit_neurosynth` option for it to be executed.